 Such waltzing was not easy.

 He “hung on like death.”
 Death seems out of place here.
 The poems opening seems to be about an intoxicated father playing with his son.
 As we move our eyes through the third line our mind makes ready to hear “heck” or “hell.”
-Heck, this is the word we Michigan boys used a lot in the post World War II and into and through the Vietnam War era.
+Heck, this is the word we Michigan boys used a lot in the post World War II — Vietnam War era.
 ‘I hung on like heck.’
 Or.
 ‘I hung on like hell.’
 Heck is a word I used instead of hell, a word I spoke in my grandmother’s house once and for which she washed my mouth out with soap.
 Roethke slipped in death to avoid the obvious, clichéd usage of hell or heck, which echos off the rhyme of the first line.
 This particular use causes us to breathe and hesitate, just a moment, before moving on.
 He’s controlling not only meaning here but motion and cadence.
 He is also creating depth.
 Death is as close as one breath.
 The father’s breath could “make a small boy dizzy” and a single word could set off a drunk father to violence.
 We are close to death by breath and word.
-Donald Hall, poet and critic, said poems are more like sculptures than paintings.
+Donald Hall, American poet and critic, said poems are more like sculptures than paintings.
 He was critical of poems that loitered on the surface image — the photograph poem.
 Good poems have volume, depth and mass, created by the tension between the surface images, the cadence, and the artful use of line breaks.

 I am bi-occupational (that should be a category on a census form) like the vast majority of poets.
-Currently, my job title is Engineering Equipment Operator, which means I operate heavy equipment — dumb, godlike excavators and bulldozers.
+Currently, my government job title is Engineering Equipment Operator, which means I operate heavy equipment — dumb, godlike excavators and bulldozers.
 I’m also a poet or at least a wannabe poet and find myself filling out online profiles where occupation is the question.
 The first thing I write is Engineering Equipment Operator, (that’s where the money is and the government job title sounds more impressive), then a slash is written before turning to my chosen vocation, poet.

-The only problem is the term poet is rather a cliché and needs a makeover, so recently I wrote, Word Lighterage Engineer.
+The only problem is the term poet is rather a cliché and needs a makeover too, so recently I wrote, Word Lighterage Engineer.
 I figure this phrase will give some pause to the reader and hopefully cause them, if they don’t know the word, to look it up.
 Then they can decide if I am a certifiable eccentric or completely bonkers.
 Either way, they will find Word Lighterage Engineer an unexpected play on words.
 If sufficiently curious, they will discover this word has more than a few meanings when applied to a poet.

 Poetry helps me move words around and maybe offers a way out of predictable thinking.
 You could say, I enjoy sharing the milk of moonlight, surely the preferred intoxicant of poetry lovers everywhere.